JustinTMarciano/BioPharma-Biotechnology-Reports/README.md

 ### 1. Mission Statement & Analytical Philosophy

-This repository serves as a professional portfolio of my independent equity research, focusing on deep, fundamental analysis of publicly-traded companies, primarily within the biotechnology and pharmaceutical sectors.
+This repository serves as a professional portfolio of my independent equity research, focusing on fundamental analysis of publicly-traded companies, primarily within the biotechnology and pharmaceutical sectors.

-My analytical philosophy is grounded in a rigorous, evidence-based approach that seeks to identify a quantifiable "edge" against the market's prevailing sentiment.
-I believe that a superior understanding of clinical data, regulatory pathways, and market dynamics can lead to the identification of mispriced securities.

-All analyses are structured using an **institutional equity research (ER) framework**, designed to deliver a clear, actionable, and data-driven investment thesis.
+All analyses are structured using an **institutional equity research (ER) framework**, designed to deliver a clear, actionable, and data-driven analysis.

 ---